sudarshansudarshan/aicamp/Faq.md

 **9. How many slots are available for AI VICHARAṆĀ SHĀLĀ?**

 The program has a maximum capacity of 100 students.
-Additionally, we are restricting admissions to a maximum of 2 students per college.
-However, there are no such restrictions for BS Degree students of IIT Madras.

 **10. What are the fees for attending AI VICHARAṆĀ SHĀLĀ?**